CHAPI for Native Wallet

 }

-The wallet should fulfill the request by sending another POST
+The wallet should fulfill the request by sending another POST request to the

-same exchange URL with a verifiablePresentation
+same exchange URL with a verifiablePresentation containing the user selected

 credentials: